ankitects/anki-manual/src/deck-options.md

   a one-way sync.
 - **Save to all subdecks**.
 Like _Save_, but also assigns the selected preset to all subdecks of the currently selected deck.
 - **Optimize all presets**.
-When FSRS is enabled, this allows you to optimize parameters of all presets at once.
+When FSRS is enabled, this allows you to optimize the parameters of all presets at once.

 Deck Options are not retroactive.
-For example, if you change an option that controls the delay after failing a card, cards that you failed prior to changing the option will have the old delay, not the new one.
+For example, if you change an option that controls the delay after failing a card, cards that you failed before changing the option will have the old delay, not the new one.

 ## Subdecks